Sakrafux/leetcode/problems/3025-find-the-number-of-ways-to-place-people-i/README.md

 The time complexity of this is `O(n²)`, because the sorting in `O(n*log(n))` is overshadowed by the pair-wise comparison in `O(n²)` due to the nested iteration.

+A much simpler solution with worse time complexity is simply brute-forcing all combinations.
+As this would entail iterating once for point A, once nested for point B, and once more nested to check whether any other point lies in between, this is `O(n³)`.